 Use Examples Notes/Problems To give essential information about a person, placer, or thing.
 She's the woman who works with me.
 It's a book which tells you how to relax.
 That's the flat where Alice lives.
-That's the girls whose father is a film director.
+That's the girl whose father is a film director.
 You can use that instead of who or which, especially when speaking, e.g. She's the woman that works with me. who/which are often omitted when the verb after the relative pronoun has a different subject She's the girl (who) I met last night.
-The subject of met is I . whose and where can never be omitted information about a person, place or thing.
+The subject of met is I . whose and where can never be omitted

+Non-Defining relative clauses Use Examples Notes/Problems To give extra information about a person, place or thing.
 Use who, which, where, and whose.

-Non-Defining relative clauses

-Use Examples Notes/Pr

-To give extra Chester, where my Always p

 Chester, where my parents live, is a beautiful town.
-Last week I saw my aunt, who's nearly 80 years old.
-This picture, which was painted in 1923, is worth millions of pounds.
+Last week I saw my aunt, who's nearly 80 Always put commas (or a comma and a full stop) before and after the clause.
+In these clauses who, years old.
+This picture, which which, where, and whose can't be was painted in 1923, is worth millions of pounds.